We Serve Northern St. Louis County with an Arrangement of Mental Health Services Tailored to Your Individual Needs.

 Outpatient Adult Services

 Outpatient therapy is offered five days per week, with extended hours on Monday and Tuesday evenings.
 Problems with stress, anxiety, depression, anger, social fears, and family conflict are explored in individual, marital, and family therapy sessions.

 Psychological testing is also available to assess personality traits and dynamics, memory and attention processes, and general intellectual functioning.

 Outpatient Children Services

 Children’s services include diagnostic evaluations, individual therapy, family therapy, and comprehensive psychological assessments for attention deficit hyperactivity disorder, learning problems, depression, anxiety, and other problems.
 Information sharing with parents is a vital part of our services to children.
 With permission, services are also coordinated as needed with schools, physicians, probation officers, the courts, and social service agencies.

 Community support programs promote recovery, full community integration, and improved quality of life for persons diagnosed with serious and persistent mental illness.
 Our services focus on helping individuals develop skills, as well as accessing the resources needed to increase their capacity to be successful in the community.

-Community based services are available in both Hibbing and Virginia and include the client outreach program and the clubhouse services.
+Community based services are available in both Hibbing and Virginia and include the consumer outreach program and the clubhouse services.

 - Facilitate the connection to basic medical and mental health services.